pyokagan/pycsdl2/docs/api/render.rst

                 clipping.
    :type rect: :class:`SDL_Rect` or None

+.. function:: SDL_RenderGetClipRect(renderer) -> SDL_Rect

+   Gets the clip rectangle for the current target.

+   :param renderer: The renderer from which clip rectangle should be queried.
+   :type renderer: :class:`SDL_Renderer`
+   :returns: A :class:`SDL_Rect` with the current clip rectangle, or an empty
+             rectangle if clipping is disabled.

 Drawing
 -------
 .. function:: SDL_SetRenderDrawColor(renderer: SDL_Renderer, r: int, g: int, b: int, a: int) -> None